OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-22.md

 ## Proverbs 22:9

-The generous will be blessed, for they share their food with the poor.
+Those who are generous will be blessed, for they share their provisions with those in need.

 ## Proverbs 22:10